 This was a branding redesign exercise for a design workshop class.
 My goal was to address perception problems with MSF's existing identity.
-Information about the state of MSF's perception problem was found in MSF's recent report, In the Eyes of Others: How People in Crises Perceive Humanitarian Aid.
+Information about the state of MSF's perception problem was found in MSF's report, In the Eyes of Others: How People in Crises Perceive Humanitarian Aid.
 The report states that many people have a difficult time recognizing the connection between MSF's name in its various translations and the acronym MSF.
-It also said that the MSF logo is not always known or understood.
+It also said that the MSF imagery is not always known or understood.
 For instance, in Kenya, people tended to see the logo as a man holding a spear.

 My logo design focuses on communicating the core beliefs of MSF: Independence, neutrality, and impartiality.
 A reference to the red cross made sense, as the red cross is the most universally recognized symbol for healthcare and aid, but I didn't want it to be so referential that it would be confused with the Red Cross organization.
 I also wanted to somehow illustrate the idea of interconnectedness and crossing borders.
 The final logo design retains a cross in the negative space at the center but the emphasis is on the four heart shapes with linked arms that connect everything together.